Angry Birds Layoffs: Poor strategic aim causes pigs to proliferate as Rovio’s growth slows

 But somewhere that all changed.
 Angry Birds, be it the free version or the one paid for, became advertising platforms.
-Ads for Rovio properties interrupted game play and ruined people’s game-play timing.
-Now I’m sure the various advertising platforms that hooked Rovio offered executives enhanced revenue if they were to integrate these models into their games, but what they didn’t do, and couldn’t, was offer better game play.
-Rovio knew how to do that, but money got in the way of their better design judgement.
+Ads for Rovio properties interrupted gameplay and ruined people’s game-play timing.
+Now I’m sure the various advertising platforms that hooked Rovio offered executives enhanced revenue if they were to integrate these models into their games, but what they didn’t do, and couldn’t, was offer better gameplay.
+Rovio knew how to do that, but money got in the way of their better design judgment.

 But this is a bigger issue than technology or design.
 Rovio, in a world overwhelmed by information, Rovio went retro.
 The company started pushing messages at a world that has become more pull than push.
 Perhaps the best model for them to draw from is Disney.
 When people unload from Disneyland’s It’s a Small World, they exit through a gift shop.
 This technique has even become a cliche, but the gift shop, for all of its clear “buy something” design, remains just an opportunity.
 No Small-World-clad sales people descend upon ride goers and ask them to stop and buy on their way out.
 Opportunities for people to buy are many, but it is a pull model at work.
 The ride intrigued, and after it is over, guests have the option of buying something to remember it by.